Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Skills:

-- Communication and interpersonal skills that are strong
+- Effective communication and interpersonal skills

 - Fluent in English and French